ScriptAddicts/hiring/head_of_content.md

 ## How to apply

 We want to get a sense of how you write and think.
 To that end, please write an email that covers at least the following:
--   Tell us why you you think our products are interesting
+-   Tell us why you want to market our products
--   Provide a spec or a link to something you have written
+-   Provide links to content you've produced
 -   Tell us which statements don’t fit you in the list of qualities above, and how you make up for it
 -   Ask some questions you might have